Skip to content

 11. Prince Hamdan hoisted Dubai flag on the tip

-To celebrate Expo 2020, Sheikh Hamdan bin Mohammed bin Hamdan Al Maktoum, Crown Prince of Dubai, hoisted the UAE flag at the tip of the Burj.
+In a momentous celebration of Expo 2020, Sheikh Hamdan bin Mohammed bin Hamdan Al Maktoum, the Crown Prince of Dubai, hoisted the UAE flag at the pinnacle of Burj Khalifa.
+This grand gesture exemplifies the pride and unity of the nation.

 10. Spectacular view above the clouds